luciusmagn/magnusi.tech/posts/huoh.md

 The river started shining and changed color.

-The woman still warked towards the depths.
+The woman still walked towards the depths.

 The river started flowing the other direction.